niharzutshi/flexmoney-assignment/README.md

     front : contains frontend code made using React.js

-The website code is uploaded in the other domain.
+The website code is uploaded in the other platform (Netlify).
 Please find the attachment link for the live website :)

 # Live Website:-